 Ever since I’ve first visited Tokyo in 2012 I fell in love with country, culture and the city.
 On average I was there 4 times a year to do business.

-After leaving Rakuten I went there with my wife in October 2017.
+After leaving Rakuten I went back to Tokyo for a vacation together with my wife in October 2017.
 The idea was to show her what I was enthusiastically mumbling about all the time when I came back from Japan.

 When staying in Tokyo I’ve stayed in different areas across the city.
 From very center to not-so-much-center.
 Given the great public transportation and taxi system in Tokyo it always was a great experience.